Portraits of Rebecca and her brother, Hyman Gratz

-Gratz College traces its origins back to 1856 when her brother Hyman and the Hebrew Education Society of Philadelphia (established in 1849 by Rebecca Gratz and Isaac Leeser) joined together to establish a trust to create a Hebrew teachers’ college.
+Gratz College traces its origins back to 1856 when Hyman Gratz (brother of Rebecca Gratz) and the Hebrew Education Society of Philadelphia (established in 1848 by Rebecca Gratz and Isaac Leeser) joined together to establish a trust to create a Hebrew teachers’ college.

-When Gratz died in 1869, her brother, Hyman, left funds for the founding of a teachers' college for Jewish education.
-Built in 1895 as the first of its kind, Gratz College continues the mission of its namesake today, with a commitment to quality Jewish education.
+When Rebecca Gratz died in 1869, her brother, Hyman, left funds for the founding of a teachers' college for Jewish education.
+Founded in 1895 as the first of its kind, Gratz College continues the mission of its namesake today, with a commitment to quality Jewish education.